xiaoyunyang/xiaoyunyang.github.io/content/post/startup/guide-deploying-mern-to-aws.md

 It doesn't take 30 minutes.
 I refreshed the page and Validation status changed to Success.

-## Step 2: Update Your EC2 Instance

-A EC2 instance is automatically created by ECS and associated with the VPC.
-Go to the EC2 dashboard.
-For the ECS instance, click on the Security Group.
+Next, go to the EC2 dashboard.
+For the container instance, click on the Security Group.
 Add an inbound rule with Type HTTPS and port 443.

-## Step 3: Create Load Balancer
+## Step 4: Create Load Balancer

 > The Network Load Balancer is the best option for managing secure traffic as it provides support for TCP traffic pass through, without decrypting and then re-encrypting the traffic. ~[AWS Compute Blog](https://aws.amazon.com/blogs/compute/maintaining-transport-layer-security-all-the-way-to-your-container-using-the-network-load-balancer-with-amazon-ecs/)